tubrux/tubrux.github.io/index.md

 ### Header 3 -->
 <!-- <img width="100%" src="https://github.com/mandalijvm/mandalijvm.github.io/blob/main/log.png?raw=true"/> -->

-**Mandali** is a library designed to detect potential thread-safety issues within Java/Kotlin classes.
+**Mandali** is an innovative library crafted to proactively detect and address potential thread-safety issues in Java and Kotlin classes.

-This library helps identify the use of collections that may not be thread-safe in multi-threaded environments and automatically detects deadlocks when running.
+With **Mandali**, we can effortlessly identify non-thread-safe data structures that may jeopardize your application's stability in multi-threaded environments.
+Beyond that, it offers seamless deadlock detection, ensuring smooth and reliable performance during runtime.
+Elevate your code's safety and reliability with Mandali’s smart, automated solutions.

 <!-- Features